ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     19.5.
 Implement @pytest.mark.mock marker for tests using mocked LLMs [COMPLETED] 19.6.
 Review and update all tests to optimize string usage [COMPLETED]

-20. Automated Test Result Tracking and Reporting (Highest Priority) 20.1.
-Install and configure pytest-json-report and pytest-benchmark 20.2.
+20. Automated Test Result Tracking and Reporting (In Progress) 20.1.
+Install and configure pytest-json-report and pytest-benchmark (Completed) 20.2.
 Update pytest configuration to generate JSON reports and benchmark results 20.3.
 Develop a custom Python script (update_test_progress.py) to parse JSON reports and update TEST_PROBLEM_PROGRESS.md 20.4.
 Integrate the custom script into the test running process